Deng Pufang: Biography

-In 1984 Deng Pufang established the China Welfare Fund for the Disabled.
-Then, he founded and became the chairman of the China Disabled Persons' Federation in 1988.
 In 1987, he was the prime mover behind a national survey for people with disabilities.
+Deng also visited the United States to publicize the challenges of disabled people in China and learn about relevant practices in the United States.
 In 1990, he led the formation of the Chinese Rehabilitation and Research Association for the Mentally Disabled.
 In 1991, legislation was passed to recognize mental illness as a disability.

 He was awarded the United Nations Human Rights Prize in December 2003 for his work in protecting the rights of individuals with disability in China.